-An MTSU professor who’s studied millennial employees’ perspectives on what they want in their careers will be the guest on this week’s “MTSU On the Record” radio program.
+An MTSU professor who’s studied millennial employees’ perspectives on what they want in their careers was the guest on a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Dr. Dan Morrell, a professor of management in the university’s Jones College of Business, will air from 9:30 to 10 p.m.
-Tuesday, Jan.
-14, and from 6 to 6:30 a.m.
-Sunday, Jan.
-19, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with Dr. Dan Morrell, a professor of management in the university’s Jones College of Business, first aired Jan.
+14 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+You can listen to their conversation above.

 Morrell and his Department of Management colleague, assistant professor Kristie Abston, conducted a study to find out how millennials feel about work, leisure and perks.
 They concluded with recommendations for employers on minimizing turnover with employees in this age group, born in the 1980s and ’90s and now launching and developing their careers in theirs 20s and 30s.